adamcharnock/lightbus/docs/reference/protocols/rpc-and-result.md

 Validation of outgoing parameters and incoming results is optional.
-However, validation of outgoing parameters is recommended as sending of RPC messages which fail validation may result in the message being rejected by the Lightbus server.
+However, validation of outgoing parameters is recommended as sending of RPC messages which fail validation may result in the message being rejected by the Lightbus worker.

 This validation can be
 performed using the using the schema available through the [schema protocol].